How to make a capital increase in a limited company?

 What is the pre-emptive subscription right in capital increases?

-It is a limit in capital increases, as when there is a capital increase through cash contributions, the partners have the right to acquire new shares in a proportion equal to what they already had in the company.
+It is a limit in capital increases, as when there is a capital increase through cash contributions, the partners have the right to acquire new shares in a proportion equal to that which they already held in the company.
 We may have the opportunity to address this topic in another post.

 Your privacy is important to us